omjavaheri/omjavaheri/README.md

 🔹 Open to collaborating on innovative projects, custom software development, and consultation services.<br>
 </p>

-أنا مستعد للتعاون مع الشركات في الدول الناطقة بالعربية، وأتمتع بتسلط كامل على هذه اللغة بالإضافة إلى الإنجليزية والفرنسية.
+---

-I am ready to collaborate with companies in English-speaking countries, and I have full proficiency in this language as well as Arabic and French.
+### I am ready to collaborate with companies in English-speaking countries, and I have full proficiency in this language as well as Arabic and French.
-Je suis prêt à collaborer avec des entreprises dans les pays francophones, et je maîtrise parfaitement cette langue ainsi que l'arabe et l'anglais.

 ---